 EN

 Alexandre Pavlidis founded OFFICE MUTO in 2018.
-Based in Paris, his practice is also active in Greece, Portugal and Switzerland while he is currently teaching in ENSA Paris-Val de Seine.
-Graduated from the Swiss Federal Institute of Technology in Lausanne (EPFL, Msc Arch), he has conducted a research on "Architecture, the Art of Permanence" under the direction of Kersten Geers and Roberto Gargiani.
-Through his experience he has been working with architects that formed his practice such as Rem Koolhaas at OMA, and David Chipperfield at DCA.
+Based in Paris, the office is also active in Greece, Switzerland, and Italy.
+Equally engaged in both practice and theory, he taught for three years at ENSA Paris-Val de Seine and is currently writing a book entitled “Architecture, the Art of Permanence”.
+Graduated from the Swiss Federal Institute of Technology in Lausanne (EPFL, Msc Arch), his architectural approach was also shaped while working with architects Rem Koolhaas at OMA (Office for Metropolitan Architecture) and David Chipperfield at DCA

 FR

 Alexandre Pavlidis fonde OFFICE MUTO en 2018.
-Basé à Paris, le bureau est également actif en Grèce, au Portugal et en Suisse, tandis qu’il enseigne aujourd’hui à l’ENSA Paris-Val de Seine.
-Diplômé de l’Ecole Polytechnique Fédérale de Lausanne (EPFL, Msc Arch), il a conduit une recherche intitulée “Architecture, the Art of Permanence” sous la direction de Kersten Geers et Roberto Gargiani.
-Son architecture s’est notamment formée en travaillant avec les architectes Rem Koolhaas à OMA (Office for Metropolitan Architecture) et David Chipperfield à DCA.
+Basé à Paris, le bureau est également actif en Grèce, en Suisse et en Italie.
+Autant investi dans la pratique que dans la théorie il enseigne pendant 3 ans à l’ENSA Paris-Val de Seine, et écrit actuellement un livre intitulé “L’Architecture, Art de la Permanence”.
+Diplômé de l’École Polytechnique Fédérale de Lausanne (EPFL, Msc Arch), son architecture s’est également formée en travaillant avec les architectes Rem Koolhaas à OMA (Office for Metropolitan Architecture) et David Chipperfield à DCA.

 OFFICE MUTO, winner of the EUROPE 40under40® Design Award, most promising architects in 2024.